Lubber Run Amphitheater 2017

 Important Info About Rain-Dates, Picnics, etc.

-Arlington's LUBBER RUN AMPHITHETER performance series is presented by Arlington Cultural Affairs, a Division of Arlington Economic Development, in cooperation with the Arlington Forrest neighborhood’s Lubber Run Amphitheater Foundation.
+Arlington's LUBBER RUN AMPHITHEATER performance series is presented by Arlington Arts, a Division of Arlington Economic Development, in collaboration with Arlington County Department of Parks and Recreation, and in cooperation with the non-profit Lubber Run Amphitheater Foundation.